-The Bonds are being issued pursuant to a Master Indenture of Trust Securing Chicago O'Hare International Airport General Airport Revenue Senior Lien Obligations, dated as of September 1, 2012 (the "Indenture"), between the City and U.S. Bank National Association, as Trustee (the "Trustee"), and a Fifty-Sixth Supplemental Indenture Securing Chicago O'Hare International Airport General Airport Senior Lien Revenue Bonds, Series 2016E, dated as of December 1, 2016 (the "Fifty-Sixth Supplemental Indenture").
-The Bonds are Senior Lien Obligations authorized under the Indenture and are payable solely from and secured by a pledge of Revenues of the Airport and Pledged Other Available Moneys as, and to the extent, provided in the Indenture and the Fifty-Sixth Supplemental Indenture.
-Terms used herein that are defined in the Indenture and the Fifty-Sixth Supplemental Indenture shall have the meanings set forth therein unless otherwise defined herein.
+The Bonds are being issued pursuant to a Master Indenture of Trust Securing Chicago O'Hare International Airport General Airport Revenue Senior Lien Obligations, dated as of September 1, 2012 (the "Indenture"), between the City and U.S. Bank National Association, as Trustee (the "Trustee"), and a Sixtieth Supplemental Indenture Securing Chicago O'Hare International Airport General Airport Senior Lien Revenue Refunding Bonds, Series 2017B, dated as of June 1, 2017 (the "Sixtieth Supplemental Indenture"), between the City and the Trustee.
+The Bonds are Senior Lien Obligations authorized under the Indenture and are payable solely from and secured by a pledge of Revenues of the Airport and Pledged Other Available Moneys as, and to the extent, provided in the Indenture and the Sixtieth Supplemental Indenture.
+The Pledged Other Available Moneys are derived from PFC Revenues, including moneys to be withdrawn from the PFC Capital Fund, subject to certain prior and parity pledges and other uses of such funds as provided in the Sixtieth Supplemental Indenture.
+The Indenture and the Sixtieth Supplemental Indenture Security pledges and other uses of such funds as provided in the Sixtieth Supplemental Indenture.
+Terms used herein that are defined in the Indenture and the Sixtieth Supplemental Indenture shall have the meanings set forth therein unless otherwise defined herein.